brunobmorais/php-database/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Aknowledgements
-Thank you to all the people who contributed to this project, whithout you this project would not be here today.
+###### Thank you to all the people who contributed to this project, whithout you this project would not be here today.

+Obrigado a todas as pessoas que contribuíram para este projeto, sem vocês este projeto não estaria aqui hoje.

 <a href="https://github.com/flutterando/Uno/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=brunobmorais/php-database" />